toddledev/documentation/docs/03-core-concepts/index.md

 These core concepts appear throughout the Nordcraft documentation.
 As you work with the platform, you will develop a deeper understanding of how these concepts interact to create a powerful web development environment.
 :::

 Ready to start building?
-Head to the [Get started](/get-started/overview) section to create your first project.
+Head to the [Get started](/get-started/overview) section to learn how to create your first project.